nfriedly/node-log-fs-writes/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]

-> Logs details any time any module uses fs.* to write to the filesystem
+Logs details any time any code in your node.js app (including dependencies) uses `fs.*` to write to the filesystem.

 Built to help debugging when you're trying to figure out who/what/when/where/why something is writing to your disk.